dhornbein/peoplemedicine-jekyll/_philosophies/group-field.md

 ---
 We are social animals.
 In any group situation, there is an invisible energetic field of social-emotional currents shaping the experience people are having in that group.

-These currents flow from things like: familiarity/unfamiliarity; power; norms; trust; expectations; values; habits; culture; attire; language; material surroundings; current events; as well as the individual embodied states of people in the group.
+These currents flow from things like: familiarity/unfamiliarity; power; norms; trust; expectations; values; habits; culture; attire; language; material surroundings; current events; as well as the individual perceptions and embodied states of people in the group.

 We use “Group field” as a value-neutral term.
 The field can be charged with a vast range of qualities, and these can be empowering or disempowering to the group participants.
 It can be boring, tense, inhibiting, somber, oppressive, rigid, sterile.
 Or it can be enlivening, electric, thoughtful, trusting, meditative, friendly, supportive, dynamic, and generative.